 The estate lay in various states of decay for many years; after acquiring the property Jack and Jamie began planting a number of acres to grapes including Chardonnay and Pinot Noir.
 Ultimately they determined this warmer part of the Napa Valley was not ideally suited to these varieties which prefer cooler climates – and by 1994 they began replanting to Bordeaux red varieties.

 Not coming from a wine family, Jack needed to either hire or learn wine making on his own.
 He was referred to Dimitri Tchelistcheff (son of well-known André Tchelistcheff) and Dimitri became Schramsberg’s first consulting winemaker.
 Their first wine made was in 1965 – fermented at Charles Krug Winery and then brought back to Schramsberg.
 1966 was the first vintage they crushed grapes entirely at Schramsberg.
 And 1967 was their first vintage dated wine, a Blanc de Noir of Pinot Noir.

 Their sparkling wine has been served to Presidents, Heads of State and other important dignitaries world wide (a number of photographs of state dinners line one of the walls of the reception room).
 The first time the White House got whiff of the quality of their wine was in 1972.
 Jack Davies was called to drop off cases at Travis Airforce Base where he was met by a government official.
 Jack forgot to get payment and delivered the wine for free.
-Several weeks later a friend called up and told them to watch Barbara Walters on National TV who was holding their wine which was served at a Presidential function in China.
+Several weeks later a friend called up and told them to watch Barbara Walters on National TV who was holding their wine which was served at a presidential function in China.
 And their wine has been served at presidential functions for every president since Richard Nixon.